l0u1sg/download-center/docs/🐧 Linux/index.md

 # Linux ISOs

+!!! warning
     All downloads in this section require JDownloader.
 See [here for installation](https://dw.louisgallet.fr/)

 ## Ubuntu